Praat notes

 Praat wants a font that covers all IPA characters in Unicode

-Praat comes from a time where you likely needed to install SIL Doulos and/or SIL Charis to guarantee it.
-These days there are other fonts that cover them, but Praat still plays safe and still requires them but if it works, you can ignore the warning.
+Praat comes from a time where you likely needed to install SIL Doulos and/or SIL Charis to guarantee the IPA characters would show up.

 See also: how to install fonts (in general)